edxu96/RexNet/docs/PhD/README.md

 The expected outputs are listed:

-* master thesis
+* my DTU master thesis on the introduction to Rex
-* other forms of interaction: stochastic MIMO with identification
+* advanced RHPO like CPPs being stochastic MIMOs and their identification methods
 * responsive clients
 * different rules and market design
 * real-world application as a new retailer